 Image or Voice Recognition

 As for image recognition?
 “It’s not quite marketable or sustainable yet, but motion capture and recreation of motion without the need of controllers is a pretty exciting development,” he explains.
 “By this, I mean fully manipulated VR experiences without gloves or controllers.
 There is a device called Leap Motion which already does this, but it is not built into headsets.
 This development will create a more accurate, fuller field of view, and will allow for more precise movements.
 For example, built-in motion capture can be really useful for someone who is working with really small, dextrous tasks.
-This is what I’m looking forward to.”
+This is what I’m really looking forward to.”

 The development of voice and body recognition for VR can especially aid in soft skills training courses.
 AI could potentially track your body language, speech and vocal tone to then better animate simulations or create tailored interactions for soft skills training.